 On September 4, 2009, Marty J. Jackley was sworn in as the 30th Attorney General for South Dakota.
 He serves as the chief law enforcement officer and legal advisor for the State.

-Marty graduated from South Dakota School of Mines and Technology with his Bachelor of Science degree in Electrical Engineering with Honors.
-He received his law degree from the University of South Dakota School of Law, and then served as a law clerk for then-Chief Judge Richard H. Battey in federal district court in Rapid City.
-Marty joined the Rapid City law firm of Gunderson, Palmer, Nelson, and Ashmore LLP.
-As a partner, his practice areas focused primarily on criminal law, civil and business litigation, construction/engineering law and real property disputes.
-At that time, he also served as a Special Assistant Attorney General for South Dakota prosecuting primarily controlled substance felonies.
+From 1995-97, Marty served as a law clerk for former Chief Judge Richard H. Battey in federal district court.
+Marty joined the Rapid City law firm of Gunderson, Palmer, Nelson, and Ashmore.
+As a partner, his practice areas focused on criminal law, civil and business litigation, construction/engineering law and real property disputes.
+At that time, he also served as a Special Assistant Attorney General for South Dakota prosecuting controlled substance felonies.